Skip to main content

 Why Is Multi-Factor Authentication So Important?

-It's also about preventing the release of sensitive information—like customer names, credit card numbers, addresses.
+It also means preventing the release of sensitive information - like customer names, credit card numbers, and addresses.

 Encrypting an email protects data on its way to an inbox, but it doesn’t ensure it gets to the right person.